Why Use a Schengen Visa for Non-Schengen Countries?

 - If you want to limit backtracking, start in a Schengen country, go to a non-Schengen state and return to the Schengen Area.

-- Keep an eye on official sites in case visa policies change and impact your entry requirements.
+- Check official sites if visa policies have changed and impacted your entry requirements.

 - Use resources such as the Schengen short-stay calculator to keep tabs on your days and avoid exceeding visa limits.